sharing the journey of relationship, embodiment, and awakened living

 The main thing is to love others as yourself, that's the main thing, and it's everything, and there's no need for anything else at all.
 It will immediately be discovered how to set things up.

 Loving others as yourself doesn’t mean as much as yourself.
 It means as part of yourself.
 Love is a recognition of unity.
 We are all in this together because we are all one.
 That sums up NVC in a nutshell as well as every great religion.
 Religion means “to bind together again.”
 In truth, we are never separate.
-We only think so, and throughout recorded history, we see the result.
+We only think so.
+And throughout recorded history, we see the result.

 They say love knows no distance.
 When people love each other, nothing else matters; no challenge is too great.
 Problems pale in comparison to the power of love.
 Similarly, it’s been said that anything is possible as long as it doesn't matter who gets credit for it.
 More to the point, anything is possible when everyone is working toward the same goal.
 People work toward the same goal when they love each other.
 When our partners, our families, our co-workers– all life on this planet, including ourselves, are all equally important to us, then solutions come easily.

-Then life is no longer a nightmare.
-Then there are no more monsters, no bad guys, no enemies.
-As Paxton Robey says, “there is nothing going on but God.”
 When Neem Karoli Baba died, Ram Dass finally got a chance to look in his guru’s diary.
 He found one word written over and over again: Ram, God.
 There is nothing going on but God.

+Remember: don’t think; feel.
 It all starts with feeling your feelings.
 There’s a lot of words besides “God” in this article.
 But the minute you start feeling your feelings, you can stop reading.
 Use the GPS, not the ad for it.

 In fact, it’s even simpler.
 For this GPS to work, you don’t tell it where you want to go.
 God takes care of that too.
 Jesus said God already knows what you want, better than you know yourself.
 What you want is to go home.
 Your GPS is permanently set for home.